Connect with others who understand.

 Talk With Others Who Understand

 MyDepressionTeam is the social network for people with depression and related conditions and their loved ones.
-On MyDepressionTeam, more than 146,000 members diagnosed with depression and related conditions come together to ask questions, give advice, and share their stories with others who understand life with depression and bipolar disorder.
+On MyDepressionTeam, more than 150,000 members come together to ask questions, give advice, and share their stories with others who understand life with depression and bipolar disorder.

 What treatments do you currently take or have you previously taken for bipolar 1 disorder?
 What side effects did you experience?
 Share your story in the comments below, or start a conversation by posting on your Activities page.